Abdihakim-Muhumed/bosswizard/README.md

 This is a simple website that generates random messages for an employer to send to employees to better their communication.
 ![Preview](bosswizard-demo.png)
 # Set up instructions:
-Clone this repository to work on your personal machine.
+Clone this repository to run locally.

 # Technologies
  1. Javascript